Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Acknowledgements

 \section{Acknowledgements}

-BB is supported by an NSERC Canada Graduate Scholarship and the Vector Institute.
-AS is supported by an NSERC Postgraduate Scholarship and the Centre for Global Health Research at St. Michael's Hospital, Toronto, Canada.
-YT is supported by an NSERC Postgraduate Scholarship and the Vector Institute.
+BB acknowledges support from an NSERC Canada Graduate Scholarship and the Vector Institute.
+AS acknowledges support from an NSERC Postgraduate Scholarship and the Centre for Global Health Research at St. Michael's Hospital, Toronto, Canada.
+YT acknowledges support from an NSERC Postgraduate Scholarship and the Vector Institute.
 We thank Jeffrey Negrea, Nancy Reid, Daniel Roy, and Jamie Stafford for helpful comments and suggestions.